abeconnelly/scratch/Documentation/Tile-Library-v1.md

 Any alt sequences not able to fit in the SequenceAlt element are put into the SequenceAltOverflow array.

-SpanLen holds the "Seed Tile Length" of each tile.
+The SpanLen array holds the "Seed Tile Length" of the canonical tile.
 If the SpanLen at a tile position exceeds 254, the value 255 will be used to indicate that the span length should be determined by looking up the index in the SpanOverflow table.

+The SequenceAltOverflow.SpanLen holds the "Seed Tile Length" of the alternate tile.

 The 24byte SequenceAlt representation is as follows